Gray-OREO/C2MT/README.md

 # C2MT
-A novel credible and class-aware multi-task transformer for SRIQA
+A novel credible and class-aware multi-task transformer for SRIQA.
+The code will be released after the paper is received...